Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 Rome is one of the most walkable cities you’ll visit!

-The only thing worth noting is that some areas have cobblestone floors, and with the assumption you’ll be walking a about 15-20,000 steps a day – make sure to wear comfy, already-broken-into sneakers.
+The only thing worth noting is that some areas have cobblestone streets, and with the assumption you’ll be walking about 15-20,000 steps a day, make sure to wear comfy, already-broken-in sneakers.

 📌 Pin it for your Future Italy Travels!

-How excited are you to be spending a 2 days in Rome?!😍
+How excited are you to be spending 2 days in Rome?! 😍

 Let me know in the comments if it’s your first time visiting the Eternal City, and what you are looking forward to the most!